 We are in uncharted waters when it comes to travel and this coronavirus pandemic affecting the world.
 Travel is disrupted as we have never seen before.

 It’s important to know what travel insurance options are out there and what options you have for your planned trips.
-Whether you are currently traveling, have a trip booked or are looking beyond this crisis to plan your travels, you need to understand the role, and limitations, travel insurance can provide you.
+Whether you are currently traveling, have a trip booked or are looking beyond this crisis to plan your travels, you need to understand the role and limitations of travel insurance.

 Are your travel plans impacted by the coronavirus?
 If you have any experiences with how your travel insurance responded during that time please share in the comments below.